 I’m a journalist, campaigner, researcher, performer, community builder, (cruel) editor, podcast creator, sometime PR and marketing professional, project manager, speaker, chair and event manager, and consultant.
 Check out my LinkedIn profile here.

-I’ve recently finished an MA in Journalism (with Distinction), where I launched a first-of-its-kind research and performance project called Standup For Journalism that tried to test whether journalists taking to the stage to do comedy could change some of the more familiar trust metrics around our profession.
+In 2019, I did an MA in Journalism (with Distinction), where I launched a first-of-its-kind research and performance project called Standup For Journalism that tried to test whether journalists taking to the stage to do comedy could change some of the more familiar trust metrics around our profession.

 I also built a unique public dataset about library cuts and saw my story go into six local papers, including the Manchester Evening News.